wcisco17/Acaves-Templates/README.md

   - Hosted on Netlify.
   - React on the FrontEnd.
   - CSS for styles.
-  - Global State - React-hooks-global-state.
+  - Global State with React-hooks-global-state

 ## Comments
 <p>